dwave-examples/template-dash/CONTRIBUTING.md

 - [ ] **CircleCI**: The demo contains the [`.circleci/`](.circleci/) directory to support running
 tests in CI.
 Once approved, we will make sure that your example is set up on our CircleCI account.

+> [!NOTE]
->Our examples are tested using CircleCI.
+> Our examples are tested using CircleCI.
 For a list of operating systems and Python versions we currently test our examples with, please take a look at [our documentation](https://docs.ocean.dwavesys.com/en/stable/overview/install.html).
 For more information, visit [orb-examples](https://circleci.com/developer/orbs/orb/dwave/orb-examples).